TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/module.rst

 .. c:function:: int PyModule_AddIntConstant(PyObject *module, const char *name, long value)

    Add an integer constant to *module* as *name*.
-This convenience function can be used from the module's initialization function.
+This convenience function can be used kutoka the module's initialization function.
 Return ``-1`` on error, ``0`` on success.

 .. c:function:: int PyModule_AddStringConstant(PyObject *module, const char *name, const char *value)

    Add a string constant to *module* as *name*.
-This convenience function can be used from the module's initialization function.
+This convenience function can be used kutoka the module's initialization function.
 The string *value* must be *NULL*-terminated.
 Return ``-1`` on error, ``0`` on success.

 .. c:function:: int PyModule_AddIntMacro(PyObject *module, macro)

    Add an int constant to *module*.
-The name and the value are taken from *macro*.
+The name and the value are taken kutoka *macro*.
 For example ``PyModule_AddIntMacro(module, AF_INET)`` adds the int constant *AF_INET* with the value of *AF_INET* to *module*.
    Return ``-1`` on error, ``0`` on success.